mongodb/terraform-provider-mongodbatlas/website/docs/r/data_lake.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - The Terraform's unique identifier used internally for state management.
-* `aws_iam_assumed_role_arn` - Amazon Resource Name (ARN) of the IAM Role that Data Lake assumes when accessing S3 Bucket data stores.
+* `aws.0.iam_assumed_role_arn` - Amazon Resource Name (ARN) of the IAM Role that Data Lake assumes when accessing S3 Bucket data stores.
 The IAM Role must support the following actions against each S3 bucket:
   * `s3:GetObject`
   * `s3:ListBucket`
   * `s3:GetObjectVersion`

   For more information on S3 actions, see [Actions, Resources, and Condition Keys for Amazon S3](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazons3.html).

-* `aws_iam_user_arn` - Amazon Resource Name (ARN) of the user that Data Lake assumes when accessing S3 Bucket data stores.
+* `aws.0.iam_user_arn` - Amazon Resource Name (ARN) of the user that Data Lake assumes when accessing S3 Bucket data stores.
-* `aws_external_id` - Unique identifier associated with the IAM Role that Data Lake assumes when accessing the data stores.
+* `aws.0.external_id` - Unique identifier associated with the IAM Role that Data Lake assumes when accessing the data stores.
 * `hostnames` - The list of hostnames assigned to the Atlas Data Lake.
 Each string in the array is a hostname assigned to the Atlas Data Lake.
 * `state` - Current state of the Atlas Data Lake:
   * `ACTIVE` - The Data Lake is active and verified.
 You can query the data stores associated with the Atlas Data Lake.